tashtech2024/SBA-320H-Random-Revelations/README.md

 How It Works:
 The app fetches random cat facts from a public API or a pre-defined dataset.
 .
-State management is handled using React’s useState and useEffect hooks to ensure smooth updates and data fetching.
+State management is handled using React’s useState hook to ensure smooth updates and data fetching.

 Conclusion:
 Random Revelations is your go-to app for a daily dose of fascinating cat facts.
 Built with the power of ReactJS, it promises a fast, responsive, and enjoyable experience for all users.
 Dive into the world of random cat facts and let Purr-Fect Facts surprise you!

 New Features Coming Soon : Purr-Fect Facts 2.0.1

 * Add your own fact to our database!
-(Facts will be checked daily by: 12 NOON PST, and will be removed if needed )
+(Facts will be checked daily by: 12 NOON PST, and will be removed if needed)
 * Facts Page : Where you can view new facts in list form.
 * New photos!